hibtc/cpymad/README.rst

 Reporting issues
 ~~~~~~~~~~~~~~~~

-cpymad is NOT maintained by CERN members and links against an unofficial build
-of MAD-X that is not supported by CERN, i.e. this binary may have problems
-that the official binary does not have and vice versa.

 If you have a problem with a sequence file, first try to check if that
-problem remains when using the MAD-X command line client distributed by
+problem remains when using the MAD-X_ command line client distributed by
 CERN, then:

-- Report the issue to CERN only if it **can** be reproduced with their
+- Report the issue to CERN only if it **can** be reproduced with MAD-X_
-  official command line client.
+  command line client.
-- Report the issue here only if it can **not** be reproduced with their
+- Report the issue here only if it can **not** be reproduced with MAD-X_
   official command line client.

 For issues regarding the cpymad code itself or usage information, I'm happy to